openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

-"Today, nearly a year after launching SUSE Studio, weâ€™re very excited and proud to announce the beta preview of SUSE Gallery, a new major addition to SUSE Studio.
+"Today, nearly a year after launching SUSE Studio, we’re very excited and proud to announce the beta preview of SUSE Gallery, a new major addition to SUSE Studio.

  SUSE Gallery allows you to easily share your appliances with the Studio community, in a fully searchable directory of appliances.
-All signed in Studio users can rate and comment on appliances, and each appliance can be downloaded â€” or even cloned from, to start your own custom version of that appliance."
+All signed in Studio users can rate and comment on appliances, and each appliance can be downloaded — or even cloned from, to start your own custom version of that appliance."